Boost Processor Efficiency and Support Interrupt Virtualization

 A Generic Interrupt Controller (GIC) is an exclusive block of IP that performs critical interrupt management, prioritization and routing.
 GICs are primarily used for boosting processor efficiency and supporting interrupt virtualization.
 Arm has several generic interrupt controllers that provide a range of interrupt management solutions for all types of Arm Cortex multiprocessor systems.

-Software compatible with GIC-600 and additional safety features targeting ASIL B to ASIL D systems including fault management unit for error detection and reporting.
-The CoreLink GIC-600AE is part of Arm’s Safety Ready program
+Software compatible with GIC-600 and additional safety features targeting ASIL B to ASIL D systems, including fault management units for error detection and reporting.
+The CoreLink GIC-600AE is part of the Arm Safety Ready program.

 Detects, manages, virtualizes and distributes interrupts for Armv8.0-A processors.
 Configurable up to 128 single-threaded cores and 960 shared interrupts.